-1. Exactly what is the College Judicial Board?
+1. Exactly what is the College Conduct Board?

-2. Why does someone go before the College Judicial Board?
+2. Why does someone go before the College Conduct Board?

 A student appears before the board because she may have violated a college policy.
 A list of behaviors considered violations of college policy can be found in the Student Handbook - Code of Student Conduct.
 (This list is not exhaustive.)

-3. Who brings a student before the College Judicial Board?
+3. Who brings a student before the College Conduct Board?

 Anyone can file a complaint against a student.
-Usually, the Department of Public Safety and/or a residence life staff member will bring complaints before the board.
-A student may also bring another student before the board if she believes a violation of college policy has occurred.
+Usually, Campus Police and/or a residence life staff member will bring complaints before the board.
+A student may also bring another student before the board if the student believes a violation of college policy has occurred.

-No, the judicial board reserves the right to RECOMMEND the suspension or expulsion of a student.
+No, the Conduct Board reserves the right to RECOMMEND the suspension or expulsion of a student.
 However, only the president of the college can ultimately make that decision.

 5. What does a hearing consist of?
 How does it work?